 The first volume of Powell’s ‘A Dance to the Music of Time‘ brought much joy to my spring reading.
-I love long books that give the luxury of total immersion in a luxurious setting and the aristocratic, privileged world of Powell’s sophisticated characters fit the bill perfectly.
+I love long books that provide the indulgence of total immersion in a luxurious setting and the aristocratic, privileged world of Powell’s sophisticated characters fit the bill perfectly.

 It’s sad to think that I’m already half way through the sequence.
 It’s also quite hard to believe.
 Frankly, the characters’ chaotic lives seem, if anything, even less settled than they did hundreds of pages earlier.
 Even the most ambitious or determined have not yet reached their goals; Widmerpool is neither Prime Minister nor, completely, a captain of industry while Stringham has not yet succeeded in drinking himself into an early grave.
 Leaving aside death and taxes, nearly all characters busy themselves with falling in and out of love and marriage.
 The idea of dance is fully brought to life as characters move in and out of relationships in almost choreographed moves.
 Even our generally featureless narrator has his role, managing to get and stay married in between witnessing his contemporaries’ fraught romances.